 Working with an Experienced New Jersey Underage DUI Defense Attorney

-Charges of underage possession of alcohol can cause serious legal repercussions on a person’s life.
+Charges of underage possession of alcohol can cause serious legal repercussions for a person’s life.
 It is important to seek the help of a knowledgeable underage DUI attorney in New Jersey to establish a strong legal defense strategy on your behalf.
-At the Kugel Law Firm, our top-rated New Jersey DUI defense attorneys can investigate the facts of your case and fight aggressively to defend your rights and your best interests.
+At The Kugel Law Firm, our top-rated New Jersey DUI defense attorneys can investigate the facts of your case and fight aggressively to defend your rights and your best interests.
 We understand the severity of the potential legal and non-legal consequences a conviction can have on a minor’s life and leverage our combined experience to help achieve the best possible outcome in your case.

-To schedule a free strategy session, contact the Kugel Law Firm today at (973) 854-0098.
+To schedule a free strategy session, contact The Kugel Law Firm today at (973) 854-0098.